B'Day: Music and lyrics

-"Beautiful Liar", the opening track of the deluxe edition of B'Day, is an R&B-pop duet with Shakira.
+"Beautiful Liar", the opening track of the Deluxe Edition reissue of B'Day, is an R&B-pop duet with Shakira.
 Lyrically, it speaks about two women who chose not to end a friendship because of a man who had cheated both of them; its main theme is female independence.
 "Welcome to Hollywood" is Beyoncé's solo version of Jay-Z's song "Hollywood", on which she was featured.
 It's a disco-influenced R&B track which lyrically details tiredness celebrities sometimes feel.
 "Flaws and All" is an R&B and trip hop track on which Beyoncé shows appreciation for her love interest, who sees through all of her flaws and loves her unconditionally.
 "Still in Love (Kissing You)", which was later replaced by "If", is a cover of Des'ree's pop ballad "Kissing You".
 "If" is a ballad on which a female protagonist expresses disappointment with her love interest's mistreatment of her.
-"World Wide Woman" is an uptempo R&B track on which Beyoncé calls herself "a world wide woman", a play on term World Wide Web.
-The deluxe edition also includes "Listen", which previously appeared in Dreamgirls and its accompanying soundtrack.
+"World Wide Woman" is an uptempo R&B track on which Beyoncé calls herself "a worldwide woman", a play on term World Wide Web.
+The Deluxe Edition also includes "Listen", which previously appeared in Dreamgirls and its accompanying soundtrack.
 A soul-R&B ballad, it was declared a song on which Deena Jones is exclaiming: "You don't know who I am, and I know I do" by its co-writer Anne Preven.

-Title and artwork
+Title and packaging

 B'Day was titled as a reference to Beyoncé's birthday.
 The album's cover artwork was revealed on July 18, 2006, and features Beyoncé looking into the distance, wearing a golden low-cut dress and small golden hoop earrings, with a dark eye liner and her hair piled high on her head.
-The cover artwork for the deluxe edition is the same as the cover artwork used for single "Déjà Vu" and B'Day Anthology Video Album, and features Beyoncé with a 1960s-inspired hairstyle and similar makeup as on the standard edition cover artwork, wearing a white and black top and golden hoop earrings.
-The booklet of the deluxe edition is highly similar to the standard edition one, also featuring some new images.
+The cover artwork for the Deluxe Edition is the same as the cover artwork used for single "Déjà Vu" and B'Day Anthology Video Album, and features Beyoncé with a 1960s-inspired hairstyle and similar makeup as on the standard edition cover artwork, wearing a white and black top and golden hoop earrings.
+The booklet of the Deluxe Edition is highly similar to the standard edition one, also featuring some new images.
 Images for both covers and booklets were photographed by Max Vadukul.